A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Problem Definition

-Our solution is to recast the problem by mapping $\Q$ to a lower-dimensional space through data-driven discretization such that $\Pii : \Q \to \PP$, where $\PP = \{1,\dots, k\}$.
-The goal is similar in spirit to that of Classification and Regression Trees (CART) algorithm used for outcome prediction \citep{Breiman_1984} and the Causal Tree algorithm for estimation of conditional average treatment effects \citep{Athey_Imbens_2016}.
+We build on these ideas and suggest a solution that recasts our problem by mapping $\Q$ to a lower-dimensional space through data-driven discretization such that $\Pii : \Q \to \PP$, where $\PP = \{1,\dots, k\}$.
+The goal is similar in spirit to that of the Classification and Regression Trees (CART) algorithm used for outcome prediction \citep{Breiman_1984} and the Causal Tree algorithm for estimation of conditional average treatment effects \citep{Athey_Imbens_2016}.
 These algorithms discretize the covariate space to minimize the heterogeneity of the statistic of interest within a partition.
-For example, the CART algorithm discretizes the covariate space into disjoint partitions such that observations in the same partition have similar outcome values/class.
+For example, the CART algorithm discretizes the covariate space into disjoint partitions such that observations in the same partition have similar outcome values/classes.
 Similarly, the Causal Tree algorithm discretizes the state space such that observations within the same partition have similar treatment effects.
-However, the high-level intuition from the static estimation of CART/causal tree cannot be directly translated to dynamic discrete choice models.
+While the exact approaches from the static estimation of CART/causal tree cannot be directly translated to dynamic discrete choice models, we build on the notion of ``similarity within a partition" to adapt the high-level intuition from these models to our setting.
 Therefore, our first step is to outline the characteristics of a suitable discretization.

-In $\S$\ref{sssec:good_discret} we formally define the term \textbf{perfect discretization} as a discretization wherein observations with similar behavior are pooled together in the same partition.
-Then in, $\S$\ref{sssec:pi_formulation}, we present the reformulated problem in the lower-dimensional space.
+In $\S$\ref{sssec:good_discret} we formally define the term \textit{perfect discretization} as a discretization where the observations within a partition behave similarly.
+Then in, $\S$\ref{sssec:pi_formulation}, we show how the estimation problem can be reformulated for a lower-dimensional space by exploiting this definition.